Seddon Atkinson: Atkinson lorries

 This cab featured on the final Atkinson haulage models, announced at the Commercial Motor Show at Earls Court in October 1970, the naming of which originated from an idea by Frank Whalley, the company publicity officer at the time.
 The most famous of the range were two-axle tractor units carrying the name 'Borderer'.
 Three-axle rear-steer tractor units carried the name 'Leader', and were designed to meet eagerly anticipated increases in permitted gross weights (although no increases were actually forthcoming until May 1983).
 Three-axle haulage chassis carried the name 'Searcher'.
 Four-axle chassis carried the name 'Defender'.
 Three-axle heavy haulage tractor units carried the name 'Venturer'.
 The two-axle haulage chassis were never given an official name, but were originally planned to carry the name 'Raider'; however factory grille plates were never produced for this model, and company literature never referred to the proposed name.

 It was at this time that the famous 'Knight of the Road' badging was dropped.
 When the exhibits were being prepared for the Commercial Motor Show at Earls Court in October 1970, they were fitted with four separate badges on the radiator grille: the 'Big A', the Knight's head, the new model name and the engine manufacturer's badge.
 The late Frank Whalley recounted that, when Managing Director Peter M Yates saw them, he said that they looked "like fairground lorries" and directed Frank to terminate the use of the Knight badge forthwith.
 This was also consistent with ending the use of the 'Knight' names for the model range.

 There is one vehicle which assumed a name of its very own after it was modified by one of its owners - John Killingbeck.
 The vehicle in question is MVD432L, which was originally a T3446C 'Borderer' and survives in preservation.
 After acquisition by Killingbeck, it was stretched into a 6x2 'Chinese Six' tractor and fitted with an uprated Gardner 6LXB engine to enable it to meet the legal requirement for 6 bhp/ton after 1973, whereupon the well-known Atkinson enthusiast and archivist, Michael Deuchars, named it 'Buccaneer'.
 A replica grille plate was made in a similar fashion to those on factory vehicles and was saved by an enthusiast prior to the closure of the company.

+Australia

+In 1965 Atkinson opened a production facility in Australia, at Clayton in Victoria.
+This factory produced similar models to those in the UK until 1977 when the new owners, International Harvester, decided to move production to their existing plant in nearby Dandenong and concentrate on a new model, the F4870 which was a premium customisable vehicle based on their successful T-Line series.
+This turned out not to be as successful as hoped, possibly due to its price differential from the more basic T-Line.
+It did, however, remain in limited production until 1989.